Ultra-nationalist Ukrainian battalion gears up for more fighting

 Biletsky said he now has infantry and artillery units and was building a proper tank force.
 His troops training on the cannons in Urzuf were heavily armed with quality uniforms.

-Biletsky said his troops, all volunteers, were "officially" making 6,000 hryvnia ($316) a month but in fact around 10,000 hryvnia.
+Biletsky said his troops, all volunteers, were "officially" making 6,000 hryvnia (212 pounds) a month but in fact around 10,000 hryvnia.
 Apart from getting funds from the interior ministry, Azov is believed to be getting support from among Ukrainian super-rich oligarchs.

-Biletsky did not say whether and how his views have changed since he wrote the "Patriot of Ukraine" program but said his priority now was extinguishing the pro-Russian rebellion.
+Biletsky did not say whether and how his views have changed since he wrote the "Patriot of Ukraine" programme but said his priority now was extinguishing the pro-Russian rebellion.

 "We have only one goal right now - fighting for the homeland until all of it is freed.
 And then we will try to build a new Ukraine that we could all be proud of.
 We are patriots.
 We believe in our nation, nationalism is our ideology," he said.